Laban254/alx-higher_level_programming/README.md

-with the projects i will be learning on cC programming
+with the projects i will be learning on C programming.